June 5, 2019

 “Certainly, there are 15 per cent more listings selling above asking compared to this time last year, but these are restricted to particular pockets of the city.
 There are still many opportunities for those who want to find an affordable property.
 This is where the knowledge and experience of a REALTOR® will serve you well.
 They understand Ottawa’s neighbourhoods, market trends, and property values and can efficaciously guide you in your home sale or search,” Delahunt advises.

-The increased $350,000 to $499,999 price range has now become the most active price point in the residential market, accounting for 44 per cent of April’s transactions.
-Also worth noting, 28.5 per cent of residential sales were in the $500,000 to $749,999 range up from 23-25 per cent previously.
-The most prevalent price point in the condominium market which had increased to the $225,000-$349,999 price range last month, remains so, accounting for 46 per cent of the units sold.
+The $350,000 to $499,999 price range was the most active price point in the residential market, accounting for 42 per cent of May’s transactions while 28 per cent of residential sales were in the $500,000 to $749,999 range.
+The most prevalent price point in the condominium market, which increased to the $225,000-$349,999 price range two months ago, accounts for 57 per cent of the units sold.

-In addition to residential and condominium sales, OREB Members assisted clients with renting 778 properties since the beginning of the year.
+In addition to residential and condominium sales, OREB Members assisted clients with renting 1,043 properties since the beginning of the year.